Flag of New Orleans: Symbolism

 The white field is the symbol of justice and the government, the blue stripe represents liberty, and the red stripe represents fraternity.
 In addition these are also the colors of the flag of France.
 The white field is five times the width of the stripes.
-The three fleurs-de-lis grouped in triangular form represent New Orleans under the principles of government, liberty, and fraternity.
+The three fleur-de-lis grouped in triangular form represent New Orleans under the principles of government, liberty, and fraternity.